Former Charlton director Chris Farnell has been cleared for football club ownership by the EFL.

 The solicitor had his role as the club solicitor at The Valley terminated in August.

-He was informed on Wednesday that his Disqualification Condition has been lifted after successfully appealing to an independent League Arbitration Panel.
+He was informed today that his Disqualification Condition has been lifted after successfully appealing to an independent League Arbitration Panel.

 The decision means Mr Farnell is now free to reapply, under the EFLs OADT, if he wished to do so without prejudice or restriction.

-Farnell was initially appointed by Tahnoon Nimer in March as a boardroom battle kicked off with Matt Southall and Jonathan Heller.
+Farnell was initially appointed by Tahnoon Nimer as a boardroom battle kicked off with Matt Southall and Jonathan Heller.

 Please support your local paper by making a donation